 Under various state and federal laws and regulations, health care providers and others submitting claims for reimbursement to health care programs are subject to civil and criminal penalties for fraudulent billing practices.
-There are two fundamental principles of proper billing practice: (i) only submit claims for services actually provided; and (ii) properly document the client record to support the claims submitted.
-Thus, Cape Atlantic I.N.K. must exercise a high level of care in the billing and claims submission process.
-In this regard, Cape Atlantic I.N.K. shall follow the billing and coding rules issued, where applicable, by the Centers for Medicare & Medicaid Services (CMS), state Medicaid programs and other federal and state statutes and regulations, and federal, state or private payer health care program requirements.
-Furthermore, Cape Atlantic I.N.K.'s employees, interns, and volunteers must adhere to the following principles:
+There are two fundamental principles of proper billing practice: (i) only submit claims for services actually provided; and (ii) properly document the youth/young adults record to support the claims submitted.
+Thus, the Organization must exercise a high level of care in the billing and claims submission process.
+In this regard, the Organization shall follow the billing and coding rules issued, where applicable, by the Centers for Medicare & Medicaid Services (CMS), state Medicaid programs and other federal and state statutes and regulations, and federal, state or private payer health care program requirements.
+Furthermore, the Organization's employees, interns and volunteers must adhere to the following principles: